Increasing power for the VW TDI: basic performance upgrades

 Fuel injectors or nozzles

-For 1996-2006 VW TDI: You can use a VCDS, a car computer interface, to change the ECU "adaptation" and fine tune fueling to reduce smoke and make very small changes to fuel consumption.
+For 1996-2006 VW TDI: You can use a VCDS tool by Ross Tech to change the ECU "adaptation" and fine tune fueling to reduce smoke and make very small changes to fuel consumption.
 Note: the automatic and manual transmission VW diesels have different sized fuel injectors and injection pumps!
 The automatic transmission uses smaller nozzles but a larger injection pump.
 Putting a larger injection pump on a manual transmission car is like putting larger nozzles on an automatic transmission car because they both increase fueling.
 More information is in the fuel injector FAQ linked in the above paragraph.

 .184 injectors: stock on 90hp North American manual transmission diesels.
 This would be a mild upgrade for automatic transmission cars, although recalibrating with a VAG-COM is recommended for automatic cars because they have a larger injection pump, this will adjust smoke.